crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 * How well would the incentive scheme scale?
 How about the quality/aggregation model?
 * Have there been any controversies about the company or the service that it provides?
 * Is there anything else you'd like to say about the company?
-* Paste in the URL of your presentation on Vimeo

 </div>
 </div>